 Another beguiling place to visit in Meghalaya is Thangkharang Park.
-Treat your eyes to the lovely views of the meandering roads the Kynrem Fall that flows down in three levels.
+Treat your eyes to the lovely views of the meandering roads of the Kynrem Fall that flows down in three levels.
 Maintained by the State Forest Department Control, the park can be traversed during monsoon by crossing a small bridge.
-Children can spend a wonderful time on swings that are available in the park while elders can rest for a while amidst the greenery.
+Children can spend a wonderful time on swings available in the park while elders can rest for a while amidst the greenery.

 - Various species of plants and trees are found in the park and its greenhouse.

-- A picture perfect view of the plains of Bangladesh renders one speechless.
+- A picture-perfect view of the plains of Bangladesh renders one speechless.